 - 5 gr ground cinnamon

-- Sprinkle some caster sugar on baking paper and place the puff pastry sheet, press it with a roller pin so the sugar sticks to the pastry.
+Sprinkle some sugar mix on baking paper and place the puff pastry sheet, press it with your hands so the sugar sticks to the pastry.

-- Make the last folding and sprinkle sugar and cinnamon.
+Make the last folding and continue sprinkling more sugar.

-- Flat them slightly with a rolling pin and sprinkle more sugar.
+Flat them slightly with a rolling pin or your hands and sprinkle more sugar on each side.
+The finish shape has to look like a heart.

-- Place them in the hot oven and bake for around 15 to 20 min or until golden brown and crispy.
+Place them in the hot oven and bake for around 20 min or until golden brown and crispy.
+Don’t forget to turn them half way through the baking time.